ILikePotatoesALot/Football_Computer_Vision_Match_Analysis/README.txt

 To start off, this code is incomplete since I can't upload the custom YOLO model and the videos i used to analyze itself.
-The video dataset can be found here: https://universe.roboflow.com/roboflow-jvuqo/football-players-detection-3zvbc/dataset/20 The model training can be found
+The video dataset can be found here: https://universe.roboflow.com/roboflow-jvuqo/football-players-detection-3zvbc/dataset/20 Sample Video can be seen here: https://youtu.be/JEs_juJX8O8

 How to start the program:
 1. Create a new anaconda env (recommended)